 Monitoring the pulse of social media is generally helpful for news gathering, and many times the keywords or articles that are trending on social media will also be similarly popular in search.

 5.3.8 What keywords should you use for the article you’re writing

-If you have the article competed before you’ve found the keywords, you’ll need work the other way.
+If you have the article completed before you’ve found the keywords, you’ll need to work the other way.